 Homeownership assistance may only be paid while the family is residing in the home.
-If the family moves out of the home, the PHA may not continue homeownership assistance after the month when the family moves out.
-The family or lender is not required to refund to the PHA the homeownership assistance for the month when the family moves out.
+If the family moves out of the home, the CCHA may not continue homeownership assistance after the month when the family moves out.
+The family or lender is not required to refund to the CCHA the homeownership assistance for the month when the family moves out.

-Before commencement of homeownership assistance, the family must execute a statement in which the family agrees to comply with all family obligations under the homeownership option.
+Before commencement of homeownership assistance, the family must execute a statement of family obligations in the form prescribed by HUD [Form HUD-52649].
+In the statement, the family agrees to comply with all family obligations under the homeownership option.